 I’ve added a new category to the home page on Harvesting Stones below the image links for the blog and resources.
 It’s titled The Webbd Wheel.
 A click will take you to a page that tells you a little about the books and provides a link to A Stone, a Web, a Story.
 You’ll also find The Webbd Wheel on the menu at the top of every page on Harvesting Stones.

 If you want to check out A Stone, a Web, a Story, follow this link.
 Remember, the first post won’t go up until Sunday, 11/28.
 I’ll continue to publish here as usual.

 As I write, it’s Thanksgiving.
 I am thankful for every single person reading this.
 When I began blogging in the summer of 2016, I could not have imagined the journey I was embarking upon.
 Now, more than 200 posts and two books later, I’ve made connections, learned, grown, laughed, cried, and been touched by your comments and questions.
-I’m proud to begin sharing my fiction with you and I hope you’ll join me and other readers on Substack as I add a community thread and other features to A Stone, a Web, a Story.
+I’m proud to begin sharing my fiction with you and I hope you’ll join me and other readers on Substack as I add posts and features to A Stone, a Web, a Story.
 Thank you.

 My emotions are running free and fierce these days.
 There’s the tumult and chaos outside the small bubble of my life and my attic aerie, and at the same time there are singing threads of gold weaving through the much darker pattern of fear, uncertainty and loss.
 My gaze shifts from gold to darkness when I raise my eyes from my own step-by-step choices and routine.

 I have a strange thought that coronavirus has brought with it many gifts.

 I came across this article about nurturing creativity in our children, and enjoyed the metaphor of meeting the flame of creativity with a bucket of cold water or a breath of wind.
 Although the author here is talking specifically about children, it seems to me we’re witnessing a flowering of creativity from people of all ages on every side.